kevinctofel/excellent_stream/src/pages/index.md

 blog:
   title: "My recent thoughts"
 ---
-Irregularly scheduled thoughts on topics that intrerest me, such as: **Programming, Minimalism, Linux, and General Computing**.
+Irregularly scheduled thoughts on topics that interest me, such as: **Programming, Minimalism, Linux, and General Computing**.